ikmb/GP2_dataset_analysis/README.md

 * Main directory
 * Researchers' notebooks
-* Subdirectories of each independent analytis step
+* Subdirectories of each independent analysis step

 ## Main directory

 Latest when external collaborators join the project or it is to be published, the landing page of the repo should look welcoming and helpful.
 A person not knowing the project should be able to understand and reproduce the scientific work presented.
-The two main design elements for this are obvious filename and directory structure, and an introductory Readme.md.
+The two main design elements for this are obvious filenames and directory structure, and an introductory Readme.md.

 ### Readme.md